hampel/tlds/README.md

 Configuration
 -------------

-__Notes__ some config options have changed in v1.5; in v1.6 ` is now specified in seconds rather than minutes

 Refer to the configuration file  for more details about configuration options.

 __tlds.cache.expiry__ - sets the cache expiry time in seconds